fnaumenko/bioStat/README.md

 WARNING: in the Windows version, while trying to call fragment distribution with single-end BAM file, the program will crash silently instead of printing the corresponding message.
 This is due to an incorrectness in the external BamTools library being used.
-With single-end BED alignment **fragDist** exits correctly, as well as with both formats under Linux.<br>
+With single-end BED alignment **calldist** exits correctly, as well as with both formats under Linux.<br>
-Default: `FRAG`
+Default: `FRAG` for BAM/BED, `READ` for FASTQ

-`-n|--norm`
-If the input data does not have a predetermined distribution pattern, the application calls the lognormal parameters and determines whether it makes sense to fit the data with a normal distribution.
-However, there are situations when the data does not fit the normal distribution, and yet you still need to determine its parameters.
-This option forces to do it anyway.<br>
-It is applicable only to input data of type *.dist*.

-`-D|--dist`<br>
+`-D|--dist <N,LN,G>`<br>
+specifies the desired distribution type to call: `N` – normal, `LN` – lognormal, `G` – gamma.
+Types can be specified independently of each other and in any order.<br>
+For each specified type, the called distribution parameters are displayed, as well as the Pearson correlation coefficient (PCC) with the original sequence.
+The coefficient is calculated on the basis from the beginning of the distribution to the first point with an ordinate that is less than 0.1% of the maximum.<br>
+The types of distributions are sorted by PCC in descending order, and the ratio of the PCC to the maximum, in percent, is indicated as well.<br>
+While a lognormal type is specified (default or explicit), the actual sequence is also automatically checked for normal distribution.
+Its parameters are displayed if its PCC exceeds the threshold of PCC_lognorm-2%.
+This is done because the lognormal distribution for certain parameters may differ slightly from the normal one.
+The final judgment is up to the user.<br>
+Default: `LN` for BAM/BED, `N` for FASTQ

+`-p|--pr-dist`
-prints fragment size frequency distribution as a set of \<frequency\>-\<size\> pairs.<br>
+prints actual fragment/read length frequency distribution as a set of \<frequency\>-\<size\> pairs.
 This allows to visualize the distribution using some suitable tool such as Excel.

 `-o|--out [<name>]`<br>